easbarba/lar/README.md

   Miscellaneous scripts to aid bootstraping services and utilities on a freshly Debian install.

-  Usually bash, guile and lua scripts.
+  Usually bash, guile and awk scripts.

 ## [Guix](https://guix.gnu.org)
   I heavily rely on Guix toolings, so there may be lots of weird files running on it :)